webix-hub/docs/data/desktop/basic_tasks.md

                     <li><a href="desktop/custom_integration.md">How Integrate any Third-party Tool Using a Custom Component</a></li>
             </ul>
         </td>
-        <td class='topic_description'>Describes implemented integrations with third-party libraries and the way of making custom integration.</td>
+        <td class='topic_description'>Describes solutions for integration with third-party libraries and the way of implementing custom integration.</td>
     </tr>
     <tr>
         <td id="thirdparty" class='topics'>